Appalachian Trail Gear List 2025

 Sharing is caring!

-This is a complete Appalachian Trail Gear List for thru-hiking in 2024.
+This is a complete Appalachian Trail Gear List for thru-hiking in 2025.

 Below is a list of the best to take when thru-hiking or section hiking the Appalachian Trail.
 A Lightweight or Ultralight Appalachian Trail packing list will keep your base weight around 15lb or less.

-This Appalachian Trail thru-hike gear list is my personal recommendation on what gear to take thru-hiking the AT.
+This Appalachian Trail thru-hike gear list is my recommendation on what gear to take thru-hiking the AT.
 The biggest financial investment will be in the big four.
 The Backpack, Tent, Sleeping Bag, and Sleeping Mat.

 A wise choice of these items will ensure an ultra-lightweight Appalachian Trail Packing List.
-These important considerations will lead to a comfortable nights sleep and less stress on the body.
+These important considerations will lead to a comfortable night’s sleep and less stress on the body.
 The Appalachian Trail is already a very tough hike, make it a little easier with good gear selection.
 What to pack on the Appalachian Trail is an important thing to invest both time and money.

-I am currently updating my very worn-out gear – Check out My Ultralight thru-hiking Gear list which has a base weight of less then 11lb (5kg).
+I am currently updating my very worn-out gear – Check out My Ultralight thru-hiking Gear list which has a base weight of less than 11lb (5kg).

-Appalachian Trail Thru-Hike Gear List 2024
+Appalachian Trail Thru-Hike Gear List 2025

 The Appalachian Trail is tougher than many other thru-hiking trails in many ways.
-Early and late-season snow and extreme cold is in complete contrast to the extreme heat and suffocating humidity in July for many sections of the AT.
+Early and late-season snow and extreme cold are in complete contrast to the extreme heat and suffocating humidity in July for many sections of the AT.

 Add to that the constant rain and the potential of a former hurricane moving over the trail to drop biblical levels of rain causing localized flooding.